tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 result1 = storage1[index1]
 ```

-And the other thing is, Numba doesn't exactly compile *Python*...
+And the other thing is, unlike PyPy, Numba doesn't exactly compile *Python*...

 ## Dialects